dench7/autodelegate/README.md

-## Autodelegate and status script with Telegram notifocations
+## Autodelegate and status script with Telegram notifications

 ### 1. Install